smancke/guble/README.md

 # guble messaging server

 guble is a simple messaging server, written in golang.
 Guble is in a very early state and unreleased.
-If you like it, help me or come back later ;-)
+For now, this documentation is a draft, how it should work at a later state!
+If you like it, help me, or come back later ;-)

 The goals of guble are, to have a message bus which is:
 * Very easy consumption of messages with web and mobile clients